Nikicoraz/PolyML-Syntax-Highlighting/README.md

 # PolyML Syntax Highlighting
-A language extension to add syntax highlighting support for PolyML using VSCode's TextMate, it highlights mostly what I've used while writing stuff, so some things may be missing.
+A language extension to add syntax highlighting support for PolyML using VSCode's TextMate.
+It highlights mostly what I've used while writing stuff, so some things may be missing.

 ## Known Issues
 - Doesn't recognize when curried functions are used